Jennifer King (American football): American football

-King was one of 40 women to attend the NFL's Women's Forum in 2018, where she met then-Carolina Panthers head coach Ron Rivera and expressed her interest in working with in the NFL.
-She was hired as an intern by the Panthers later that year, where she assisting in coaching their wide receivers.
+King was one of 40 women to attend the NFL's Women's Forum in 2018, where she met then-Carolina Panthers head coach Ron Rivera and expressed her interest in working within the NFL.
+She was hired as an intern by the Panthers later that year, where she assisted in coaching their wide receivers.
 She got her first full-time coaching gig in 2018 as an assistant wide receivers and special teams coach for the Arizona Hotshots of the Alliance of American Football (AAF).
 After the AAF folded in 2019, King was once again brought on as an intern for the Panthers, this time working with the running backs.

 King was also named an offensive assistant at Dartmouth for the 2019 season.
 While there, she was awarded one of the three inaugural grants of the Scott Pioli & Family Fund for Women Football Coaches & Scouts, given to female football coaches and scouts to provide financial assistance.
 She interned once more as a coach with the Washington Football Team in 2020, working once again under Rivera who joined Washington that season.
 She was promoted to assistant running backs coach the following year, making her the first black woman to become a full-time coach in NFL history.
 King served as the running backs coach for the West team in the 2022 East–West Shrine Bowl.
 She was hired by the Chicago Bears as an offensive assistant in 2024, focusing on running backs.
 King was not retained in 2025.

+In 2025, King was hired by North Carolina Central as an offensive analyst, specifically working with the team’s wide receivers.